tyoung65/FinTech-Case-Study/README.md

 The loan is then paid back daily from a percentage of the daily card sales of the business.

 Employee Zach Brock of Square Inc writes,
-“The backend services are written in Ruby and Java… On the Java side, we have developed our own service framework that has built-in logging, metrics, RPC, containerization, etc. built on top of well-known Open Source tools.”
+“The backend services are written in Ruby and Java.
+On the Java side, we have developed our own service framework that has built-in logging, metrics, RPC, containerization, etc. built on top of well-known Open Source tools.”
 He also states the company uses Postgres, MySQL, HDFS and log files for storing data.